 Perhaps the most lasting effect of the visit, regardless of how many offerings or blessings you participate in, is that the Bhutanese acceptance that this life is temporary does not get in the way or doing good and being kind, lest next reincarnation not be a progression to Enlightenment.
 And this feeling, is contagious.

-Le Meridien and COMO have two properties in Paro and Thimphu or Punakha respectively, so if you are looking for a shorter trip you could contact them directly.
+Le Meridien has two properties in Paro and Thimphu and the COMO also has properties in Paro and Punakha respectively, if you are looking for a shorter trip.
 Taj Resorts has a hotel in Thimphu as well.
 To me, a trip that focuses only on Paro and Thimphu is a shame because the most beautiful parts of Bhutan are the rural areas, despite most visitors finding the cities, void of any traffic lights or jams, nothing more than a village by Western standards.